MasochistME/MasochistME/README.md

 - install all dependencies - ``yarn``
 - set up the MongoDB database (data structure will be released soon)
 - set up the ``.env`` file
-- to start the microservice in watch mode, use the ``yarn api:prod:watch`` command (you can replace `prod` with `dev` if you're in dev environment)
+- to start the service locally in watch mode, use the ``yarn api:dev:watch`` command (you can replace `dev` with `prod` if you want to test the production environment, but it's usually a poor idea)
-- it is recommended to use ``forever`` CLI tool to run the microserive continuously on your host with the use of ``forever start -c 'yarn api:prod' ./`` command, run in the main directory
+- it is recommended to use ``forever`` CLI tool to run the service continuously on your host with the use of ``forever start -c 'yarn api:prod' ./`` command, run in the main directory